jugshaurya/Notes/docs/cpp.md

 - Helps in Dynamic Memory Allocation.
 - In Implementing Data structures.
 - `*` and `++` are both unary operators and have right to left associativity.
-- Subtraction b/w pointers(p1-p2) is possible if both points to the same array and p1>=p2.
+- Subtraction b/w pointers (p1-p2) is possible if both points to the same array and p1>=p2.
 - Addition, Multiplication, divisible are not feasible on pointers.

-## pointers and array
+## Pointers and Array

 ```cpp
 	arr[0] is same as *(arr+0) = 0[arr]
 	arr[2][1] is same as *(*(arr+2)+1) = 2[arr][1]
 ```
+---

 ```cpp
 	int marks[] = {10,20,30};